-Hardware wallets are one of the safest and most secure ways of storing your cryptocurrency funds, especially for long term holders who want to buy and store crypto without making frequent trades.
+Hardware wallets are one of the safest and most secure ways of storing your bitcoin and other cryptocurrencies, especially for long term holders who want to buy and store crypto without making frequent trades.

 Hardware wallets, a type of cold wallet, provide crypto storage solutions which are resistant to hackers, as the private keys are never exposed to an internet-connected device like they are in hot wallets.
 Hardware wallets store your Bitcoin offline and only connect to the blockchain when users wish to make transactions.

 The only major considerations, when choosing if a hardware wallet is the best crypto storage solution to suit your needs, is that they come at a price premium compared to other storage methods, and likewise they are slightly more technical to use.

 This is because unlike paper, mobile or web-based bitcoin wallets that are usually available to download or use for free, hardware wallets must be purchased from a reputable source.

 In this review, Blokt looks at the top three best hardware wallets available and explains what makes them great crypto storage choices, and what sets them apart from each other.